DragMaid/obsidian-notes/notes/JCU courses/CP1402 - Network Fundamentals/2024-10-06_Resolving DNS query.md

 # Resolving DNS query
 ![[Pasted image 20241006153605.png]]
-+ local client -> local DNS resolver -> root DNS resolver -> TDL resolver for .edu -> resolver for mdc.edu => Just like asking for direction -> you ask from the big bois -> to the smaller people in the neighborhood -> till you get to your final destination
++ local client -> local DNS resolver -> root DNS resolver -> TLD resolver for .edu -> resolver for mdc.edu => Just like asking for direction -> you ask from the big bois -> to the smaller people in the neighborhood -> till you get to your final destination

 + Resolution process
-    + Caching server != authoriative server ->  only resolve local clients
+    + Caching server != authoritative server ->  only resolve local clients
     + Nameservers within company -> may not have access to root servers
-    + TLD name server might be aware of itermidiate nameserver (in between) rather than authoriative name server (ask many people for a person house address -> not just that person himself)
+    + TLD name server might be aware of intermediate nameserver (in between) rather than authoritative name server (ask many people for a person house address -> not just that person himself)

 # Two types of DNS requests
 + Recursive lookup - spam message when you can't find the other person house address (demand an answer)
 + Iterative lookup - local servers issue queries to other servers (ask around wide area of neighborhood => does not demand an answer (only answer if they know))

 # Resource Records in a DNS Database
 + Many types of records -> kept in DNS database: